Irving Penn: Early life and education

 Penn was born to a Russian Jewish family on June 16, 1917, in Plainfield, New Jersey, to Harry Penn and Sonia Greenberg.
 Penn's younger brother, Arthur Penn, was born in 1922 and would go on to become a film director and producer.
 Penn attended Abraham Lincoln High School where he studied graphic design with Leon Friend.

-Penn attended the Philadelphia Museum School of Industrial Art (now the University of the Arts) from 1934 to 1938, where he studied drawing, painting, graphics, and industrial arts under Alexey Brodovitch.
+Penn earned a diploma in 1938 from the Pennsylvania Museum School of Industrial Art (later the University of the Arts), where he had studied drawing, painting, graphics, and industrial arts under Alexey Brodovitch.
 While still a student, Penn worked under Brodovitch at Harper's Bazaar which published several of Penn's drawings.

 Career

-Penn worked as a freelance designer for three years taking his first amateur photographs before taking Brodovitch's position as the art director at Saks Fifth Avenue in 1940.
+Penn worked as a freelance designer for three years, taking his first amateur photographs before assuming Brodovitch's position as the art director at Saks Fifth Avenue in 1940.
 Penn remained at Saks Fifth Avenue for a year before leaving to spend a year painting and taking photographs in Mexico and across the US.
 When Penn returned to New York, Alexander Liberman offered him a position as an associate in Vogue magazine's Art Department.
 Penn worked on layout for the magazine before Liberman asked him to try photography.

-Penn's first photographic cover for Vogue magazine appeared in October 1943.
+Penn's first photographic cover for VOGUE magazine appeared in October 1943.
 The art department of the Office of War Information in London offered him a job as an "artist-photographer" but he volunteered with the American Field Service instead.
 After arriving in Naples with a boatload of American troops in November 1944.
 Penn drove an ambulance in support of the British Eighth Army as it alternately waited out weather and slogged its way north through a miserable winter in the Italian Apennines.
 In July 1945, he was transferred from Italy to India.
 He photographed the soldiers, medical operations, and camp life for the AFS, and various subjects while bivouacked in India.
 He sailed back to New York in November 1945.

 Penn continued to work at Vogue throughout his career, photographing covers, portraits, still lifes, fashion, and photographic essays.
 In the 1950s, Penn founded his own studio in New York and began making advertising photographs.
 Over the years, Penn's list of clients grew to include General Foods, De Beers, Issey Miyake, and Clinique.

 Penn met Swedish fashion model Lisa Fonssagrives at a photo shoot in 1947.
 In 1950, the two married at Chelsea Register Office, and two years later Lisa gave birth to their son, Tom Penn, who would become a metal designer.
 Lisa Fonssagrives died in 1992.
 Penn died aged 92 on October 7, 2009 at his home in Manhattan.